JeffGoderie/delftswa.github.io/chapters/tribler/index.md

 - Test module, allows for elements to be tested in Jenkins, also contains files to do testing on, and to debug code.

 Each of these modules contain the packages that help provide the corresponding functionality.
 After adding these packages to the MSM, the inter-modular dependencies had to be investigated.
 While the intra-modular dependencies are generally equally important, these dependencies give no additional insight in how the different segments of functionality (modules) are dependent upon each other.
-A better insight in these intra-dependencies is given in the [File Dependency Matrix](#file-dependency-matrix) that we made for the Core package, which is the largest and most complex package in Tribler.
+A better insight in these intra-modular dependencies (imports) is given in the [File Dependency Matrix](#file-dependency-matrix) that we made for the Core package, which is the largest and one of the more complex packages in Tribler.

 Taking the gained knowledge of the system and putting it into a usable model resulted in the following Module Structure Model: